If you’re wondering how to become a CPA in Texas, we’ve organized the Texas CPA exam requirements below.

 1. Meet the Education Requirements to Sit for the CPA Exam.

-To meet the Texas CPA education requirements to sit for the CPA exam, you’ll need a bachelor’s degree.
-30 semester hours of upper-level accounting courses, 24 semester hours of upper-level business courses, and 3 semester hours of board-approved ethics courses.
+To meet the Texas CPA education requirements to sit for the CPA exam, you’ll need to complete a bachelor’s degree with 120 semester hours or quarter-hour equivalents of college credit.
+21 semester hours or quarter-hour equivalents of upper level accounting courses.
+24 semester hours or quarter-hour equivalents of upper level related business courses, within the coursework two-semester hours of accounting or business communications are required.

 2. Apply for the CPA Exam